Smart Home Maintenance Tips & Expert Advice

 • Squirt a quarter cup of dish soap into the clogged drain.

-• Add hot water—just warm, not boiling—and let it sit for a few minutes.
+• Add hot water that is just warm, not boiling, and let it sit for a few minutes.

 • Run the tap to see if the drain blockage lets go.